 CLAIM: Paul says that salvation is conditional on following Christ (“if you hold fast the word”).
 He also questions whether they were even Christians in the first place (“unless you believed in vain”).
 Doesn’t this threaten the doctrine of eternal security?

-First, when Paul says that they are “saved,” this is in the sense of sanctification –not justification.
+RESPONSE: When Paul says that they are “saved,” this is in the sense of sanctification—not justification.
+The grammar for “saved” is in the present continuous (“you are being saved”).
 The Bible uses the terms “salvation” or “saved” in multiple senses (c.f.
 Phil.
 2:12-13).
 Here, Paul might be thinking in terms of sanctification.
 That is, if these believers do not believe in the resurrection, then this will have an adverse effect on their spiritual growth.
 In this way, Paul isn’t worried that they’ll be saved; he’s worried that they are not being saved.

-Second, the grammar of this passage tells us that Paul is confident of their salvation.
+Another way to understand this passage is that Paul is assuming that they will continue to hold fast.
 The Greek in this passage is a first-class conditional clause.
-Therefore, the passage can be translated as “Since you hold fast the word…” or “If and indeed you will hold fast the word…” These types of clauses in the original Greek assume the truth of the prior statement.
+Therefore, the passage can be translated as “Since you hold fast the word…” or “If and I’m assuming for the sake of argument you will hold fast the word…” These types of clauses in the original Greek assume the truth of the prior statement.

 Morris, L. (1985).
 1 Corinthians: an introduction and commentary (Vol. 7, p.
 197).
 Downers Grove, IL: InterVarsity Press.